mit-pdos/noria/README.md

 paper](https://jon.tsp.io/papers/osdi18-noria.pdf) from
 [OSDI'18](https://www.usenix.org/conference/osdi18/presentation/gjengset).
-It acts like a databases, but pre-computes and caches relational query results so that reads are blazingly fast (§8).
-The cached results are also automatically kept up-to-date as the underlying data changes through database inserts and updates (§3.4).
-Noria uses partially-materialized state to bound memory overhead (§4), and supports dynamic, runtime installation of new queries (§5).
+It acts like a databases, but pre-computes and caches relational query results so that reads are blazingly fast.
+Noria automatically keeps cached results up-to-date as the underlying data, stored in persistent _base tables_ change.
+Noria uses partially-stateful data-flow to reduce memory overhead, and supports dynamic, runtime data-flow and query change.

 Noria comes with [a MySQL
 adapter](https://github.com/mit-pdos/noria-mysql) that implements the binary MySQL protocol.
-This lets any application that currently talks to MySQL or MariaDB switch to Noria with minimal effort (§7).
-For example, running a [Lobsters-like workload](https://github.com/jonhoo/trawler) that issues the [same SQL queries](https://github.com/mit-pdos/soup-benchmarks/tree/master/lobsters/mysql) as the real Lobsters website, Noria improves performance by up to 5x (§8.1):
+This lets any application that currently talks to MySQL or MariaDB switch to Noria with minimal effort.
+For example, running a [Lobsters-like workload](https://github.com/jonhoo/trawler) that issues the [same SQL queries](https://github.com/mit-pdos/soup-benchmarks/tree/master/lobsters/mysql) as the real [Lobsters website](https://lobste.rs), Noria improves throughput supported by up to 5x:

 ![Noria speeds up Lobsters queries by 5x](lobsters-perf.svg)